myanees284/Chatbot-using-watson/README.md

 # Chatbot-using-watson
-This is a chatbot built on purpose to get latest response time details on demand for the business user.
+This is a chatbot built on purpose to get latest response time details on demand for the business users.

 A little story....
 A requirement came up to monitor the performance of a critical application in production.